hirosystems/docs/docs/platform/deployment-plans.md

 :::

-- Now select `Refresh Plan` to get the updated list of contracts in your selected deployment plan.
+- Now select `Regenerate Plan` to get the updated list of contracts in your selected deployment plan.

 ## Remove